-The Company believes that the presentation of results excluding the DTL and 2013 tax provision adjustments provides meaningful supplemental information to both management and investors that is indicative of UTMD's core operating results in 2014 compared to 2013.
+The Company believes that the presentation of results excluding the adjustments in DTL and 2015 tax provision provides meaningful supplemental information to both management and investors that is indicative of UTMD's core operating results in 2015 compared to 2014.

-The Company's continued excellent positive cash flow in 2014 allowed it to continue to pay down the term loans that it incurred to help finance the purchase of Femcare in March 2011, while increasing cash dividends paid to shareholders and repurchasing shares in the open market.
-In early 2015, UTMD repaid the remaining loan principal balances.
-Four years after acquiring Femcare for \$41 million without diluting shareholders, the Company is debt free with about the same cash balances as it had immediately prior to the acquisition.
+The Company's continued excellent positive cash flow in 2015 allowed it to eliminate the remaining balances on bank loans that it incurred to help finance the purchase of Femcare in March 2011, while increasing cash dividends paid to shareholders and continuing its program to repurchase shares in the open market.
+Less than four years after acquiring Femcare for \$41 million without diluting stockholders, the Company became debt free again.